oracle/bpftune/FEATURE_PLAN.md

 would only update buffer sizes for example if we came within 1.5% of buffer limit, and only increase buffer size by 1.5%.

+### Describe, suggestion modes

+- add an additional tuner callback that explains changes made;
+  describe().
+It should use scenario descriptions plus history of tuning events to describe overall changes and why
+- analyze mode which looks at current state without changing it.
+  Downside is we cannot then assess the results of changes we made.

 ### TCP buffer tuner improvements
+- one problem is hard to have a one max buffer size to fit all;
+  can we use snd buffer clamping (via setsockopt) to clamp for small flows? this would be a good strategy to mimimize overhead for non-critical flows during memory crunches.
 - look at pulling buffer values back down based on longer latency (potential bufferbloat)
 - look at netdev_max_backlog; tune that too?